facebook/hhvm/hphp/hack/doc/vision_docs/tracking_effects_and_coeffects.md

 To decouple this proposal from others, this proposal uses a self-contained *desugared* syntax as explained above.
-To repeat, the `@{Capability}` part is *not* the user syntax and neither is the `__Contexful` attribute — it is just the way how typechecker sees the signatures of functions and methods.
+To repeat, the `@{Capability}` part is *not* the user syntax and neither is the `__Contextful` attribute — it is just the way how typechecker sees the signatures of functions and methods.

 All syntax used in this proposal is for explanatory purposes and a